-Federal law changes enacted after December 31, 1995, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.
+Other federal law changes enacted after December 31, 1996, generally won't apply for Wisconsin purposes unless subsequently adopted by the Wisconsin Legislature, except for depreciation and amortization as noted below.

-For assets placed in service in 1996, you may compute depreciation or amortization under the same method as for federal purposes, rather than under the Internal Revenue Code as amended to December 31, 1995.
+For property placed in service in 1997, you may compute depreciation or amortization under the same method as for federal purposes.
+Otherwise, compute depreciation under the Internal Revenue Code as amended to December 31, 1996, for property placed in service before August 6, 1997, and under the Internal Revenue Code as amended to August 5, 1997, for property placed in service on or after August 6, 1997.

-Show adjustments necessary to account for any differences between amounts reportable for federal and Wisconsin purposes on Schedule 5K, column c.
+Show adjustments necessary to account for any differences between the amounts reportable for federal and Wisconsin purposes on Form 5S, Schedule 5K, column c.